 9. Kemoko Turay, Rutgers

-has some nice get-off and lean around the edge, showed off a good club-rip move in one-on-ones at the Senior Bowl, flashes sudden hands, puts all that weight on his front foot to explode out of his stance, displays excellent closing burst, dangerous on loops and twists as the secondary guy with his speed and the ability to throw off blockers’ arms, he made an enormous amount of plays, which didn’t show up on the stat sheet, but he made a huge impact, there were several plays on tape, where he was about to get a sack, but another O-lineman saved his tackle or the QB just flicked the ball away, he doesn’t stop working if his initially move doesn’t get him free, was double-timed quite a bit and still create some pressure,
+The Rutgers product has some nice get-off and lean around the edge.
+He showed off a good club-rip move in one-on-ones at the Senior Bowl and flashes sudden hands.
+Turay puts all that weight on his front foot to explode out of his stance and displays excellent closing burst.
+He is dangerous on loops and twists as the secondary guy with his speed and the ability to throw off blockers’ arms.
+Watching his tape, I thought he made an enormous amount of plays, which didn’t show up on the stat sheet, but he made a huge impact.
+There were several plays, where he was about to get a sack, but another O-lineman saved his tackle or the QB just flicked the ball away.
+Turay doesn’t stop working if his initially move doesn’t get him free.
+He was double-timed quite a bit and still created some pressure.

 Turay is a super-easy and fluid mover in general.
 He can drop into the flats as well as covering backs coming out on a route.
 He shows nice extension in the run game, but can also quick-swipe the blocker on the edge and jump inside.
 Occasionally he gives up the edge that way, but most of the time he makes a play in the backfield.
 Turay even got next year’s potential top prospect in Washington tackle Trey Adams that way.
 Otherwise, he mostly stays home on the backside and doesn’t need to get depth into the backfield to hold his contain.
 Versus Penn State, I saw him read a RB screen and instead of fighting through a couple of blockers, he side-stepped them and stopped the play for minus two yards.